chauff/cse1500-web-transcripts/Lecture-6.md

 ![Middleware components](img/L6-middleware.png)

-The first middleware to be called is the logging component, followed by the bodyParser component which parses the http request body; next, the static component is probed (is there a static resource that should be served to the user?) and if no static resource exists, a final custom component is called.
+The first middleware to be called is the logging component, followed by the bodyParser component which parses the HTTP request body; next, the static component is probed (is there a static resource that should be served to the user?) and if no static resource exists, a final custom component is called.
 When an HTTP response is sent (`res.end`), the middleware call chain is complete.

 ### Logger component example